fbpx

 Level 3: Fit

-These are available to those cycling regularly.
+These are available to those cycling or hiking regularly.

-• Terrain: more consistent rolling countryside, some notable hills in each stage, and with longer distance rides or hikes mixed into the route.
+• Terrain: more consistent rolling countryside, some notable hills in each stage, and longer distance rides or hikes mixed into the route.

 • Cycling Distance: 45-60+ km per day